Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 You start by shooting each target, say the first 10-yard mark not more than twice on the same distance, then move on to the next one.

-You keep switching in the three target ranges, so you have an instinctual feel of the difference and how you may adjust your aim
+You keep switching in the three target ranges, so you’ve an instinctual feel of the difference and how you may adjust your aim

 When you know which is the 10 yards, 20 yards, and 30 yards without assistance, you lessen your dependence on a range finder.